We are a team of highly regarded lawyers with

 He is also the author, editor or co-author of a number of books on labour law, including Labour Relations Law (now in its 6th edition) and Labour Law Through the Cases (now in its 34th edition).

-Keagan obtained both his BCom (Law) and LLB degrees from the University of the Free State and was admitted as an Attorney in May 2018.
-He practiced as an attorney in the Free State before joining BCHC in May 2021.
+Keagan obtained both his BCom (Law) and LLB degrees from the University of the Free State and his LLM (Labour Law) (Cum Laude) from the University of Stellenbosch.
+He was admitted as an Attorney in May 2018 and practiced as an attorney in the Free State before joining BCHC in May 2021.

 Sharon is currently a Candidate Attorney.
-She obtained her LLB (HON) from the University of Forth Hare and an LLM degree from the University of Stellenbosch.
+She obtained her LLB from the University of Fort Hare and an LLM degree from the University of Stellenbosch.
 Prior to joining BCHC she worked as a paralegal specialising in trademarks.

-Kristen is currently a Candidate Attorney.
-She obtained her LLB and LLM (Labour law) degrees from the University of Cape Town.
+Darryn is currently a Candidate Attorney.
+He obtained his BA degree from the University of the Western Cape and his LLB degree from the University of Cape Town.

 ACHIEVEMENTS & ACKNOWLEDEMENTS